Take a Year

 That exact thought might well have kept Ororo up for more than a few nights by now.
 "Hopefully they won't try that again, but are currently preparing to deal with it, because that is their job.
 And our job, today, is percentages.
 If anyone feels the need to talk to me further, you can do so after class."

 A couple of the students looked disgruntled at that, but none of them made any protest.
 And from there, the class mostly went on as normal.
-He thought most of them even learned about percentages that morning.
+He thought most of them even learned a decent amount about percentages that morning.

 He'd expected that to be the most complicated part of the day, especially since he'd already gotten the talk with the principal out of the way.
 For the rest of the morning not much else happened out of the ordinary.
 There weren't even any related emails when he checked right before lunch.